percona/pmm-doc/docs/get-started/query-analytics.md

 ![!image](../_images/PMM_QAN_Custom_Filter.png)

-In the image above we have tagged queries running database on windows by the following comment:
+In the image above we have tagged queries running databases on Windows using the following comment:

 ```sh
 comment: /* OperationSystem='windows' */.